 Freshman Seminar 161: Histories of the Future (Fall 2016) [Syllabus] What if history is not a neutral construction through which time unfolds?
 In this seminar we explore the ways in which the texture of history itself has changed covered the twentieth century, from the perspective of the history of science.

-HIS 392 - Undergraduate Lecture: History of Evolution (Spring 2017) [Syllabus] Interweaving intellectual and cultural history, this course covers the history of evolutionary theory from Charles Darwin, and the scholars on whom he drew, to the late 20th century.
+HIS 392 - Undergraduate Class: History of Evolution (Spring 2017) [Syllabus] Interweaving intellectual and cultural history, this course covers the history of evolutionary theory from Charles Darwin, and the scholars on whom he drew, to the late 20th century.
 Throughout this century and a half we explore how biologists invested in evolutionary theory the capacity to explain the diversity of life on this planet, our all too human nature, and perhaps, therefore, to help us solve some of the world’s most pressing problems.
 We will also discuss how and why critics have attacked evolution as amoral and socially dangerous, seeking to remove it from public schools and the lives of their children.
 In doing so, we investigate how scientists have negotiated the dynamic (and sometimes fraught) relationship between professional and public science.

 HIS/ENV 394 - Undergraduate Class: History of Environmentalism and Ecology (Spring 2019) [Syllabus] From a scientific perspective, ecologists study the interactions between and among organisms and their environments.
 From an activist perspective, ecology is synonymous with the environmental movement, green politics, and conservation.
 This course explores this dynamic tension between science and political activism, between professional identity and personal conviction, as a historical phenomena that developed over the course of the twentieth century.